This is a sponsored conversation written by me on behalf of megabus.com. The opinions and text are all mine.

 Fortunately, I was approached by Megabus.com to partner on this campaign highlighting the “Joy of Little Journeys” and asked to try it out for a nearby getaway vacation with the family.
 Even still, I hesitated at first.
 As big of a proponent I am of the fact that sometimes you just have to stop and say “I need a break!” (and actually take it), I know that sometimes planning a vacation can be a long, detailed, expensive project to undertake.

-However, I quickly realized just how easy and virtually stress it can be to plan a quick getaway or day trip from Atlanta.
+However, I quickly realized just how easy and virtually stress it can be to plan a day trip or any quick getaways from Atlanta.
 First of all, booking a ticket on Megabus.com is extremely simple and surprisingly inexpensive.
 They offer travel from city center to city center starting as low as $1!
 They offer countless routes and operate service to/from more than 120 major cities in North America.
 Along with being affordable, there were also several other features I appreciated about Megabus.com that helped make me feel very confident in our decision.

 I hadn’t realized what a big priority safety was for megabus.com.
 On every bus, there is a “seeing machine” that zaps the driver’s seat any time they take their eyes off the road to ensure a safe ride in getting to point A to point B. The company maintains the highest (Satisfactory) safety compliance rating with the Federal Motor Carrier Safety Administration